aefarrell/aefarrell.github.io/_posts/2022-05-08-turbulent_jet_notes_part_2.md

 The literature<a href="#fn-12" class="sidenote-number"></a><span class="sidenote" id="fn-12">[Rajaratnam](#rajaratnam-1974), *Turbulent Jets*</span>gives $k_Q = 0.32$ which compares well with the calculations above.
-Though it's worth noting that the eddy viscosity model over-predicts the volumetric flow rate quite noticeably, this is not surprising considering that it has fatter tails than either the Prandtl mixing length model or the Gaussian model.
+Though it's worth noting that the eddy viscosity model over predicts the volumetric flow rate quite noticeably, this is not surprising considering that it has fatter tails than either the Prandtl mixing length model or the Gaussian model.
 In the tails is where the eddy viscosity model no longer matches well with the observed data, so this is just a weakness of the model itself.

 ## Conclusions